-However, the aforementioned right to terminate employment contracts does not apply if the employee can be reasonably, in terms of his or her professional skills and capacity, be re-assigned or trained for another job.
-In the event that the right to terminate employment contracts is exercised, the terminations may be carried out in accordance with a two-month period of notice, even if longer periods of notice had been agreed upon.
+However, the aforementioned right to terminate employment contracts does not apply if the employee can reasonably, in terms of his or her professional skills and capacity, be reassigned or trained for another job.
+In the event that the right to terminate employment contracts is exercised, the terminations may be carried out in accordance with a two-month period of notice, even if longer periods of notice have been agreed.
 This period of notice also applies to fixed-term employment contracts.
-The period of notice applicable to an employee terminating an employment contract in connection with a restructuring procedure is primarily 14 days.
+As a rule, employees must observe a 14-day notice period when tendering their resignation due to the employer's debt restructuring proceedings.